Privacy Policy

 How do you update the data Baltic holds on you?

-Baltic endeavours to keep your personal data accurate and up to date.
-If you become aware of errors or inaccuracies, please e-mail [javascript protected email address] with “UPDATE MY RECORDS” in the e-mail subject line or alternatively call 0191 440 4912.
+If you become aware of errors or inaccuracies, please e-mail [javascript protected email address] with “UPDATE MY RECORDS” in the e-mail subject line or alternatively call 0191 440 4212.

 What are your rights?